Iberian Peninsula Blackout

 Disclaimer

 ENTSO-E makes no representations or warranties, express or implied, as to the completeness, accuracy, reliability, or suitability of the information contained in these documents.
-Users are encouraged to verify the information independently and consult directly with ENTSO-E for the most recent and authoritative updates.
+Users are encouraged to verify the information independently.

 By using this web page, you acknowledge and accept that the content may be revised at any time without prior notice, and ENTSO-E shall not be held liable for any loss or damage arising from the use or reliance on the information provided.